Spring Asthma: An Inconvenience with a Solution

 Do you suffer from spring allergies?
 Learn how to treat them naturally in this article!

-Spring allergies occur because pollen in the environment can cause inflammation in the bronchi in people who have allergies.
+Spring asthma and allergies occur because pollen in the environment can cause inflammation in the bronchi in people who have allergies.

 This concentration of pollen in the environment can also result in certain acute episodes of asthma.